-Our Lady's Catholic College is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
+Our Lady's Catholic College] is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
 We therefore ensure that:

-- LCC Human Resources quidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff - at least one governor and one staff member have attended Safer Recruitment Training in the last 5 years - there are at least 2 people on each selection panel and at least one person on every selection panel has attended Safer Recruitment Training - ALL staff will monitor the conduct of all adults who come into contact with children at school and report any concerns to the DSL, headteacher or Chair of Governors as appropriate - relevant, proportionate and lawful checks are undertaken on all adults who regularly work at, or visit the school - a Single Central Record is kept of checks that are undertaken on all adults who regularly work at, or visit the school
+- LCC Human Resources guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff - at least one governor and one staff member have attended Safer Recruitment Training in the last 5 years

-- the SCR is stored securely and only accessed by designated staff and governors - HT should evidence regular oversight/scrutiny of the SCR using the SCR Audit Sheet - evidence of staff members identity, required qualifications and the right to work in the UK will be kept in individual personnel files - covering (umbrella) letters will be obtained from agencies and other employers that provide staff to work in school - individual identity checks will be undertaken on those staff detailed above to ensure they are employees of the named agency/employer - a transfer of control agreement will be used where other agencies/organisations use school premises and are not operating under school's safeguarding policies and procedures - adults who are involved in the management or provision of child care of children in Early Years, or in out of school provision for children up to 8 years old, will make a declaration that they are not disqualified under the Child Care Act 2006. - this declaration will be renewed annually and evidenced using LCC DeclarationForm.
+- there are at least 2 people on each selection panel and at least one person on every selection panel has attended Safer Recruitment Training - ALL staff will monitor the conduct of all adults who come into contact with children at school and report any concerns to the DSL, headteacher or Chair of Governors as appropriate - relevant, proportionate and lawful checks are undertaken on all adults who regularly work at, or visit the school - a Single Central Record is kept of checks that are undertaken on all adults who regularly work at, or visit the school - additional guidance has been provided in KCSIE 2018 regarding who and what should be included on the SCR - please refer to this when updating policy - the SCR is stored securely, you can store electronically or paper clarify here, and only accessed by designated staff and governors - School manager/Safeguarding Governor/Chair of Governors should evidence regular oversight/scrutiny of the SCR using the SCR Audit Sheet - evidence of staff members identity, required qualifications and the right to work in the UK will be kept in individual personnel files - covering (umbrella) letters will be obtained from agencies and other employers that provide staff to work in school - individual identity checks will be undertaken on those staff detailed above to ensure they are employees of the named agency/employer - a transfer of control agreement will be used where other agencies/organisations use school premises and are not operating under school's safeguarding policies and procedures - adults who are involved in the management or provision of child care of children in Early Years, or in out of school provision for children up to 8 years old, will make a declaration that they are not disqualified under the Child Care Act 2006. - this declaration will be renewed annually and evidenced using LCC Declaration Form.
 This form will be retained and stored securely - when an issue is declared, advice will be sought from Ofsted about the need to apply for a waiver.
 If a waiver is necessary, a risk assessment will be carried out and proportionate measures put in place until a waiver has been issued or matters resolved otherwise disqualification@ofsted.gov.uk - advice will be sought from Human Resources, LADO and/or Schools Safeguarding Officer if any staff are unclear about any aspects of Safer Recruitment